dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-bigquery.md

 - Set up a new BigQuery instance
 - Replicated sample data for this guide
 - Connected dbt Cloud to BigQuery
+- Initialized your repository in dbt Cloud, and started developing

 ## Next steps